francishart/mobilecaddy-electron-starter/README.md

 ```

-## Packaging
+# Packaging

 Packaging is handled by the [Electron Builder](https://github.com/electron-userland/electron-builder) package.

+## Options

 Several options can be configured in the `package.json`.
 Further info can be found on their wiki, but key items are listed here, and *should* be set specifically for each product

 | Name |Description|
 | --- | --- |